willymcallister/willymcallister.github.io/_articles/thevenin-proof.md

 {% capture summary %}linearity and superposition{% endcapture %}
 {% capture details %}
 This proof relies on your understanding of linearity and the resulting circuit analysis method called superposition.
-If you want to refresh on these important theories, please take a break from this proof and visit <a href="/a/linearity.html">linearity</a> and <a href="/a/superposition.html">superposition</a>.
-Then come back and finish up this proof.
+If you want to refresh on these important ideas, please take a break from this proof and visit <a href="/a/linearity.html">linearity</a> and <a href="/a/superposition.html">superposition</a>.
+Then come back and finish up here.
 {% endcapture %}{% include details.html %}

 ### Review - solve a circuit with superposition